How to setup Prometheus Docker Monitoring

 Pre-requisites

-Before we get started installing the Prometheus stack.
-Ensure you install docker-compose on your Docker host machine.
+Before installing the Prometheus stack, install docker-compose on your Docker host machine.

 Installation & Configuration

-Clone the project Prometheus Monitoring Project locally to your Docker host.
+Clone the Prometheus Monitoring Project locally to your Docker host.

-Once configurations are done let's start it up.
-From the /prometheus project directory run the following commands:
+Once configurations are done, let's start them up.
+From the /prometheus project directory, run the following commands:

 $ docker-compose up